13 Best Museums in Kyoto: Ultimate Guide 2025

 Hours: Monday - Sunday: 9 AM–5 PM

-13. Japan Ukiyo-E Museum
+13. Kyoto Costume Museum

-What are the best museums to visit in Kyoto?
+What are the best museums in Kyoto?

-Some top museums in Kyoto include the top-rated Samurai Ninja Museum Kyoto for a hands-on warrior experience, the Kyoto National Museum for historical treasures, the Kyoto International Manga Museum for manga fans, and the Miho Museum for a unique blend of art and nature. -
+Some top museums in Kyoto include the top-rated Samurai Ninja Museum Kyoto for a hands-on warrior experience, the Kyoto National Museum for historical treasures, the Kyoto International Manga Museum for manga fans, and the Miho Museum for a unique blend of art and nature.

 How do I get to the Samurai Ninja Museum in Kyoto?

-The museum's address is: Teramachi Utanokoji building 2F, 292, Higashidaimonjicho, Nakagyo-ku, Kyoto, Japan.
-It is easily accessible by public transportation, including buses and subways, with Kawaramachi Station nearby. -
+The museum's address is Teramachi Utanokoji, building 2F, 292, Higashidaimonjicho, Nakagyo-ku, Kyoto, Japan.
+It is easily accessible by public transportation, including buses and subways, with Kawaramachi Station nearby.

 Are there interactive exhibits at the Kyoto Samurai Ninja Museum?